Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Analysis of the Beam Squint Effect

 \section{Analysis of the Beam Squint Effect}

-The beam squint effect can cause significant performance degradation in wideband systems.
-However, its severity depends on the HBF architectures.
-The BSR is defined in \cite{dai2022delay} to quantify it so that a larger BSR implies a more severe beam squint effect.
-In this section, we first derive a closed-form expression BSR of the PS-HBF architecture.
-Then, we further analyze the expected gains for both PS-based and SW-based arrays and their corresponding relationship with the BSR.
+As shown in \cite{dai2022delay}, the beam squint effect can cause significant performance degradation in wideband systems.
+The beam squint ratio is defined in \cite{dai2022delay} to quantify its severity so that a larger BSR implies a more severe effect.
+While it is a useful metric, the definition of the BSR involves integration, which is complex to compute and not straightforward to get insights into the factors causing the phenomenon.
+In this section, we first derive a closed-form expression of the BSR.
+We then analyze the expected array gains (EAGs) for both PS-based and SW-based beamformers to evaluate their corresponding relationship with the BSR.